burlachenkok/burlachenkok.github.io/_posts/2023-03-13-Removing-of-old-website-by-Google.md

 Below are some topics in which subject I have created public personal notes:

 * Notes about the book of A.N.Kolomogorov, S.V.Fomin - Introductionary Real Analysis.
 * Notes about the book of Amir Beck, First-Order Methods in optimization, 2017.
-That notes has been shared with prof. Amir Beck.
+That note has been shared with prof. Amir Beck.
-* Notes about EE263, EE364A, and EE364B courses at Leland Stanford Jr. University from prof. Stephen P. Boyd.
-That notes has been shared with prof. Stephen P. Boyd.
+* Notes about EE263, EE364A, and EE364B courses at Stanford Jr. University from prof. Stephen P. Boyd.
 * Overview of some papers in Deep Learning for Image tasks.
 * Physics questions are important for physics-based simulation and Robotics.
 * My reflections on various problems of Machine Learning.